 - Don’t use the same passwords.
 Avoid using the same passwords for multiple online accounts.
 Otherwise, a security breach on one website could compromise all of your accounts.

 - Keep your passwords and pins safe.
-That means not giving them out to anyone, including family or friends or anyone soliciting them over email.
-Also try not to write them down.
+That means not giving them out to anyone, including family, friends or anyone soliciting them over email.
+Also, try not to write them down.

 - Strong security questions.
 The answers to your security questions won’t be verified, so you can choose any answer you’d like.
 Consider making the questions difficult or the answers harder to guess.

 - Two-factor authentication.
-If possible, consider signing up for two-factor authentication.
+If possible, sign up for two-factor authentication.
 This security measure will require you to confirm your identity with your phone or email, decreasing the chances of unauthorized access.